 Peter founded the organization bearing the same name to advance the book’s ideas.
 In 2013, Charlie Bresler, formerly president of a large U.S. apparel company, approached Peter about expanding The Life You Can Save.
 Charlie and his wife, Diana, provided funding for TLYCS to become a registered 501c3 charity, and Charlie began serving as the organization’s non-salaried Executive Director.
 Since then, the organization has worked to inspire people to help the world’s poor, and empower them to make the greatest impact possible.
 You can read more about our organization here.

-Our most important metric is our “Net Impact:” the money we raise for our recommended nonprofits minus our operating expenses.
-In 2019, this figure reached over US$12 million, up 150% compared to approximately US$5 million in 2018.
-Since 2014, our Net Impact has grown at a rate of 83% compounded annually, which we feel indicates our consistent ability to increase the amount of money we move to great charities.
+Our most important metric is our “Net Impact:” the money we raise each year for our recommended nonprofits minus our operating expenses.
+In 2020, this figure reached over US$17.5 million, up 44% from approximately US$12 million in 2019.
+Since 2014, our Net Impact has grown at a rate of 76% compounded annually, which we feel indicates our ability to consistently increase the amount of money we move to great charities year-to-year.